-Port Angeles Campus
+Port Angeles

 Peninsula College's main campus is located in the city of Port Angeles on 75 acres in the foothills of the Olympic Mountains.
-Twenty-five buildings provide facilities for students who attend the college from all over the United States and many international countries.
+Twenty-five buildings provide facilities for students who attend PC from all over the United States and the world.